bhumikas1123-hash/Magicbricks/README.md

 ## Conclusion

 The analysis highlights that **property size and location are the primary drivers of price**, while features like furnishing and amenities play a secondary role.
 The dataset clearly reflects structured segmentation in the Delhi real estate market, enabling better strategic and investment decisions.

+--

+## Acknowledgment
+I sincerely thank my mentors, faculty, and peers for their constant support and valuable guidance throughout this project.
+I also appreciate the open-source community for offering resources that helped deepen my knowledge of data analysis and visualization.